What is Learn to Play?

 Click Here to Register

-Junior Redwings is for children who have participated in Learn to Play but are not ready for travel play.
+Junior Redwings (Winter Session) is for children who have or are participating in Learn to Play but are not ready for travel play.
 Here the players will continue to develop individual skills to become more proficient skaters, stickhandlers, passers, and shooters.
 We will be using USA Hockey’s ADM program as our guide.
-We will provide station based activities (usually grouped by age) that will work on skating techniques, stickhandling, passing, and shooting.
+We will provide station based activities (usually grouped by age and ability) that will work on skating techniques, stickhandling, passing, and shooting.

 Click here to Register

 Congratulations to Coach Chuck on being named Coach of the Month by USA Hockey Magazine!!
 The below article appears in the September issue.

 USA Hockey Coach of the Month - Chuck Leonard